-The ABA Law Student Division Assembly is the policy-making body of the Division.
+The ABA Law Student Division Assembly is the voice of law students in the ABA.
 It is comprised of two official voting delegates from each ABA accredited law school:

 Sample Assembly Issue

 Law Students Rally at 2014 Annual Meeting to Eliminate Interpretation 305-2